timsch11/torchLt/README.md

-# cudaNN - A CUDA-Accelerated Neural Network Library
+# cuTensor - A CUDA-Accelerated Neural Network Library

-cudaNN is a high-performance neural network library that leverages CUDA for GPU acceleration.
+cuTensor is a high-performance neural network library that leverages CUDA for GPU acceleration.
 It provides a Python interface while maintaining the computational efficiency of CUDA C++.

 ## Overview